The Independence of the Prosecutor

 UBC Press

 The establishment of the International Criminal Court was a singular achievement, even a revolutionary one.
-The court has no territorial limits on the conflicts it chooses to address or how long it takes to do so.
-And uniquely within the realm of international criminal justice, the ICC prosecutor can initiate investigations independently of any state’s wishes.
+The Court has no territorial limits on the conflicts it chooses to address or how long it takes to do so.
+And uniquely within the realm of international criminal justice, the ICC Prosecutor can initiate investigations independently of any state’s wishes.

 Why would sovereign states agree to such sweeping powers?
-To answer that question, The Independent Prosecutor dives deeply into the origins of the international body.
-Laszlo Sarkany draws on interviews with key participants to analyze the negotiations that produced the novel institutional design of the court.
+To answer that question, The Independence of the Prosecutor dives deeply into the origins of the international body.
+Laszlo Sarkany draws on interviews with key participants to analyze the negotiations that produced the novel institutional design of the Court.
 Case studies of Canada and the United Kingdom, which supported prosecutorial independence, and the United States and Japan, which opposed it, demonstrate that state positions depended on the values and principles of those who wielded the most power in national capitals at the time.
 Appendices to the book build an empirical record of the arguments made by state delegations.

 Laszlo Sarkany is an assistant professor in the Department of Political Science at Huron University College in London, Ontario.
 His work has appeared in various policy journals and media outlets, and he has represented the No Peace Without Justice NGO at the annual Assembly of States Parties meetings of the International Criminal Court.